neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 Entity Resolver
 ===============

-The KG writer component creates a new nodes for each identified entities, without any assumption on similar entities.
-The Entity Resolver is here to clean up the created KG and merge entity nodes which represent the same real world object.
+The KG Writer component creates new nodes for each identified entity without making assumptions about entity similarity.
+The Entity Resolver is responsible for refining the created knowledge graph by merging entity nodes that represent the same real-world object.

-In practise, this package implement only one resolver, that will merge all nodes with the same label and the same "name" property.
+In practice, this package implements a single resolver that merges nodes with the same label and identical "name" property.

 .. warning::